-- 2. Students must have fulfilled all of the programs academic requirements which are: - a.
-Student must pass all areas of the curriculum and earn: - 1.
-Cumulative average of at least 75% - 2.
-Completed all practical performances required by the Missouri State Board of Cosmetology - b.
+2. Students must have fulfilled all of the programs academic requirements which are:

+1. Cumulative average of at least 75%

+- 2. Completed all practical performances required by the Missouri State Board of Cosmetology - b.
 Pass Final examination with a 75% grade or higher - c.
 Have completed s student exit interview with the office - d.
 Satisfied all financial obligations to the school and returned any /or all borrowed materials